pupil-labs/pupil-docs/getting-started/player-workflow.md

 #### Visualize

 Player comes with a number of plugins.
-These plugins are simple plugins, are mostly additive (or not unique), and directly operate on the gaze positions to produce visualizations.
+Plugins are classified by their use-case.
+Visualization plugins can be additive.
+This means that you can add multiple instances of a plugin to build up a visualization.

 > {{< video-webm src="/videos/visualize/pp_vis" >}}